indigo-iam/iam-documentation/user-guide/api/scim-api.md

 ```

 The SCIM protocol specifies well known endpoints and HTTP methods for managing
-Resources defined in the [SCIM core schema specification][scim-core-schema]
+Resources defined in the [SCIM core schema specification][scim-core-schema].
-i.e., User and Group Resources correspond to /Users and /Groups respectively.

 ### IAM SCIM Endpoints